For adults with moderately to severely active ulcerative colitis (UC) or Crohn’s disease (CD).

 • Liver Injury: There have been reports of elevations of transaminase and/or bilirubin in patients receiving ENTYVIO.
 ENTYVIO should be discontinued in patients with jaundice or other evidence of significant liver injury.

-• Live and Oral Vaccines: Prior to initiating treatment with ENTYVIO, all patients should be brought up to date with all immunizations according to current immunization guidelines.
+• Immunizations: Prior to initiating treatment with ENTYVIO, all patients should be brought up to date with all immunizations according to current immunization guidelines.
 Patients receiving ENTYVIO may receive non-live vaccines and may receive live vaccines if the benefits outweigh the risks.

 ADVERSE REACTIONS